stfxecutables/df-analyze/README.md

-would run three analyses with the options in `spreadsheet.xlsx` (or default values) but with the handing of NaN value differing for each run, regardless of what is set for `--n-feat` in `spreadsheet.xlsx`.
+would run three analyses with the options in `spreadsheet.xlsx` (or default values) but with the handing of NaN value differing for each run, regardless of what is set for `--nan` in `spreadsheet.xlsx`.
 Note that the same output directory can be specified each time, as `df-analyze` will ensure that all results are saved to a separate subfolder (with a unique hash reflecting the unique combinations of options passed to `df-analyze`).
 This ensures data should be overwritten only if the exact same arguments are passed twice (e.g. perhaps if manually cleaning your data and re-running).